nyldranreb78/Yearn2Learn/README.md

 - CI/CD: GitHub Actions
 - VCS: Git (GitHub) with Feature branch Workflow

-## User Stories
+## Core Features and User Stories

-### Dynamic Notepad
+### 1. Dynamic Notepad
-1. As a student, I want to create/delete my class notes so that I can study anytime and anywhere.
+- As a student, I want to create/delete my class notes so that I can study anytime and anywhere.
-2. As a student, I want to edit and save my class notes so that I can ensure up-to-date and correct content.
+- As a student, I want to edit/save my class notes so that I can ensure up-to-date and correct content.

-### Pomodoro Timer
+### 2. Pomodoro Timer
-3. As a student that gets distracted easily, I want to be held accountable by being timed so that I can fully focus on working through class material.
+- As a student that gets distracted easily, I want to be held accountable by being timed so that I can fully focus on working through class material.

-### Deadline & Goal Tracker
+### 3. Deadline & Goal Tracker
-4. As a full-time student, I want to be constantly reminded of my upcoming deadlines and some personal goals that I set for this term so that I don't lose track of them and increase my chances of accomplishing them in time.
+- As a full-time student, I want to be constantly reminded of my upcoming deadlines and some personal goals that I set for this term so that I don't lose track of them and increase my chances of accomplishing them in time.

-### Flash Card Creator
+### 4. Flash Card Creator
-5. As a student who loves using flash cards as part of studying, I want to have flash cards as part of my study tools so that I can study more efficiently.
+- As a student who loves using flash cards as part of studying, I want to have flash cards as part of my study tools so that I can study more efficiently.

-### Account Management
+### 5. Account Management
-6. As a new user, I want to register my account so that I can save my personal information/preference.
+- As a new user, I want to register my account so that I can save my personal information/preference.
-7. As a user, I want to be able to sign in so that I could manage/customize my study plan.
+- As a user, I want to be able to sign in so that I could manage/customize my study plan.
-8. As a logged-in user, I want to be able to change my personal information.
+- As a logged-in user, I want to be able to change my personal information.

-### Performance (Non-functional)
+### 6. Performance (Non-functional)
-9. As a student in large classes of 100 students or more, I want to be able to take and save my notes reliably even with 100 other students writing the same amount of notes as me at the same time so that I would be able to keep up with my classes' pace without worrying about losing my notes.
+- As a student in large classes of 100 students or more, I want to be able to take and save my notes reliably even with 100 other students writing the same amount of notes as me at the same time so that I would be able to keep up with my classes' pace without worrying about losing my notes.

 # System Architecture (Block Diagram):